jasper-zanjani/notes/includes/Linux/defs.md

     After a shift in late 2020, CentOS Stream is no considered  upstream to RHEL (ahead by a point-release), but rather downstream from Fedora.

+**SMB**{: #smb }
+:
+    Client/server protocol developed in the early 1980s by Intel, Microsoft, and IBM that has become the native protocol for file and printer sharing on Windows.
+    It is implemented in the **Samba**{: #samba } application suite.

 **SUSE**{: #suse }
 :